 Is it Safe to Wear Hats After Hair Transplant Restoration?

 Wearing hats after a hair transplant can be beneficial in protecting the scalp and newly transplanted hairs from sun damage, wind, and other environmental factors.
 Still, there could be potential dangers linked to donning headgear too soon after the operation.
-This article will provide an overview of the benefits and risks of wearing hats post-transplantation as well as final recommendations on when and how to wear them safely.
+This section will provide an overview of the benefits and risks of wearing hats post-transplantation as well as final recommendations on when and how to wear them safely.

 When pondering the question of donning a hat after surgery, it is essential to weigh up both advantages and drawbacks.
 Wearing a hat can help protect your scalp from sunburns or windburns that could potentially damage newly transplanted hairs.
 Additionally, wearing headgear may also reduce itching due to scabbing or flaking at the donor site which can occur during the healing process.
 On the other hand, if you choose to wear a hat before your grafts have fully settled in place then there is an increased risk for traction alopecia (hair loss caused by excessive tension) along with follicle disruption which could lead to scarring and further hair loss over time.